Rent safe and private dog parks hosted by locals

 What is Fear Aggression in Dogs?

 Fear aggression in dogs happens when a dog feels threatened, whether the threat is real or perceived.
 This fear can manifest in behaviors like panting, lip-licking, or snapping.
-Sometimes, what looks like aggression is actually reactivity, and it's important to understand the difference.
+Sometimes, what looks like aggression is actually reactivit, and it's important to understand the difference.
 A reactive dog overreacts to specific triggers, while a fear-aggressive dog is responding to a perceived threat to their safety.
 For example, a reactive dog might bark excessively at someone wearing a hat, while a fear-aggressive dog might growl and snap if they feel cornered by a stranger.

 Recognizing the Signs